ramanjeet-code/-bus-ticket-reservation-system/README.md

 ### The roles of the Passenger are:

-Bus Ticket Reservation System
-The Bus Ticket Reservation System is a project that aims to cater to the needs of passengers who are traveling from one point to another.
-It contains essential modules like Passenger and Administrator.
-Users can book/reserve their tickets one day before.

-Users of this application
-Administrator
-Passenger
-Administrator roles and functionalities
-The administrator is responsible for the following roles and functionalities:

 Login
-Add a bus with details such as busName, source, destination, busType, departureTime, arrivalTime, and totalSeats.

 Update bus details such as busName, busType, and totalSeats.

 Delete bus details.

 View all bookings.

 View bookings for a date range.

 View bookings by busName.

 View bookings by userName of Passenger.
-Note: The username and password for the administrator are fixed (e.g., username: 'admin' and password: 'admin').
-Please do not store username and password in any file for the administrator.

-Passenger roles and functionalities
-The passenger is responsible for the following roles and functionalities:

-Register/Login
-Search for available buses based on source and destination.
-Select a bus and reserve seats.
-Cancel reservations.
-View ticket details.
 Installation
 To install and run the Bus Ticket Reservation System, follow these steps: